 Most web developers believe in the idea of getting the code to function on a page first, instead of working concurrently with the design.

-This really only comes into play when you’re on a really tight schedule and you’re building a backend database structure while designs are still getting approved.
-This happens more often than you think, especially when companies know what they want out of the hierarchy of users, the integration with the company, or the KPI (key performance indicators)/metric system.
-This problem comes into play when you’re working with the developers and they start building out the frontend without approval for the designs.
-This is a huge mess to muck through because odds are they will be working from outdated designs, or they won’t even reference a design at all and try to inject it onto the page without any formatting.
-It’s important to have everything (and I mean EVERYTHING) designed out in the application before development starts major work within the application because in the end it’s not just about if the application will work, it’s about whether the application is USABLE.
+This problem really comes into play when you’re working with the developers and they start building out the frontend without final approval for the designs.
+This is a huge mess to muck through because odds are they will be working from outdated designs, and try to inject it onto the page without any proper formatting.
+It’s important to have everything designed out in the application before development starts major work within the application.
+Because in the end it’s not just about if the application will work, it’s about whether the application is USABLE.
 If the application isn’t usable by a consumer then all of the hard work that dev team put into the system (and all the money the client put into the system) will go to waste.

 You will never ever ever be working alone.

 This is pretty average of any tech job, but you need collaboration skills.
 You have to have the ability to work with people you don’t necessarily get along with, because if you don’t you’re going to have a rough time.
-You don’t have to like them, you don’t even have talk to them outside of meetings, but you have to communicate your points to them in an inclusive and societally acceptable manner.
-We get that you were the design star of your college and that you rose to the top of the ranks with your keen eye and ability to empathize with multiple groups of people.
-But here is some tough news: if you can’t work well with others and portray your ideas appropriately (with designers, developers, or executives) you’re going to be kicked to the curb.
+You don’t have to like them, you don’t even have talk to them outside of meetings, but you have to communicate your points to them in an inclusive and socially acceptable manner.
+Here is some tough news: if you can’t work well with others and portray your ideas appropriately (with designers, developers, or executives) you’re going to be kicked to the curb.